Posted on 14 October 2020, updated on 21 October 2022.

 Making sure your images are secure is not an easy job.
 In an original container, you could end up with vulnerabilities brought by stages that you do not require in the build stage.
 By removing unnecessary dependencies and reducing the exposition of your image, you drastically reduce the security risks.

-Bandwidth is relatively cheap on every cloud provider, and so the cost difference between a big and small image is not that huge.
-However, if your containers are downloaded thousands of times across multiple regions, the cost can factor in your choice.
+Bandwidth is relatively cheap on every cloud provider, so the cost difference between a big and small image is not that huge.
+However, if your containers are downloaded thousands of times across multiple regions, the cost can factor into your choice.

 Sometimes, especially for applications, some libraries are needed to run the app.
 It can even be tricky to include those libraries while making the image as small as possible with a barebone image.

 The advantages of a multi-staged build are numerous.
 However, it is only required in some specific use cases.
 In systems with automated CI/CD systems and multiple applications requiring docker images, the size difference can significantly decrease your roll-out times.